SoarGroup/Soar/README.md

 This is the code base for Soar, a cognitive architecture for developing systems that exhibit intelligent behavior.
 For more information about this project, please visit:

 * The Soar home page
-* The Google Code project page
+* The GitHub project page (https://github.com/SoarGroup/Soar)

 # License